Pearl Coast Zoological Gardens: Further animal acquisition

+Wilderness resort plan for Derby

+In the June 1987 edition of Broome News, it was reported that McAlpine was expecting to begin "two major tourist projects in the West Kimberley during 1987":

+A start will be made on the proposed tourist village on the outskirts of Derby, also a second major wilderness resort is being planned at Walcott Inlet on the West Kimberley coast...
+Details of the wilderness resort at Walcott Inlet have not yet been released.
+However, the resort is believed to be modelled on a similar resort development by Lord McAlpine in Africa.
+Guests will be flown into the resort, and will enjoy the unique scenic wildlife, flora and fishing attractions of the area via special nature paths...
+The two new McAlpine resorts, and others he is planning at gorges along the Gibb River represent the first major tourist developments in the West Kimberley and can be expected to focus international tourist interest on this unique area.

 Pearl Coast Zoological Gardens

 In 1988, a 60-paged A4-sized guidebook was published by the park/zoo, entitled "Pearl Coast Zoo", aimed at providing an insight into the development of the establishment and the daily activities onsite.
 In its introduction (and title), the premises was no longer described as a "wildlife park", but rather a "zoo", and explained that it specialised in the acquisition and breeding of rare and endangered species.
 At that point the zoo housed "more than 1,000 birds and 200 mammals", including, "at time of printing", the "only specimens of red lechwe, gemsbok, nyala, greater kudu, waterbuck and Congo buffalo in the country".